liqotech/liqo/docs/usage/stateful-applications.md

 ### Remote cluster binding

-In case a virtual *PVC* is bound to a pod initially **scheduled onto a remote cluster** (i.e., a virtual node), the Liqo control plane takes care of creating a twin *PVC* (in turn originating the corresponding twin *PV*) in the *offloaded* namespace, while mutating the *storage class* to that negotiated at peering time (i.e., configured at Liqo installation time in the remote cluster, with a fallback to the default one).
+In case a virtual *PVC* is bound to a pod initially **scheduled onto a remote cluster** (i.e., a virtual node), the Liqo control plane takes care of creating a twin *PVC* (in turn originating the corresponding twin *PV*) in the *offloaded* namespace, while mutating the *storage class* to that configured at Liqo installation time in the remote cluster (with a fallback to the default one).
 A virtual *PV* is eventually created by Liqo to mirror the real one, effectively allowing pods to mount it and enforcing the *data gravity* constraints.

 The resulting configuration is depicted in the figure below.